Best BGMI Controller for Android India 2026: Grip and Gamepad

 Why the X2 and not something cheaper?
 Two reasons.
 One, the grip is tight enough to hold the phone through landing shock (I have dropped mine onto a tile floor once, with the phone inside, and nothing moved).
 Two, Hall effect joysticks are the single feature that separates a controller worth owning from a controller that becomes e-waste in six months.
 Everything below Rs 2,000 uses potentiometer sticks that drift.

-I have used mine for eleven months.
+I’ve used mine for eleven months.
 Still on the original grip springs.
 Still no drift.
 Would buy again without thinking about it.

 Best for: Anyone buying their first BGMI controller and wanting one that lasts.